jas-jas/Ubiquiti-ERL-OpenVPN/README.md

 when you find auth-user-pass line, make it look like the line below

     auth-user-pass /config/auth/userpass.txt

+ Also you need to add to the end of your *.ovpn file one more entry

+     route-nopull

+This stops the VPN in this case PIA from adding it's on routes, and uses the routing table we configured on the ER.

 Hit the ESC key and type :wq
 This will write the file and then quit out of vi
 Next create the file userpass.txt